pkErbynn/DataStructures-Algorithms-Demystified/1_problemSolvingPatterns/3_sliding_window/00_note.md

 ##### Note
-The sliding window approach is commonly used in data structure questions that involve finding a maximum or minimum value, a subarray with a certain property, or a substring with a certain property.
+The sliding window approach is commonly used in data structure questions that involves:

+    - finding a maximum or minimum value k-length subarray,
+    - finding a subarray with a certain property, or
+    - finding a substring with a certain property.

 - Useful when you are given an array, string, or some other sequence, and you need to find a subsequence or substring that satisfies certain constraints.
 The basic idea behind the sliding window approach is to maintain a window of elements from the sequence that satisfies the given constraints, and to slide the window over the sequence to find the optimal subsequence or substring.